sosia-dev/sosia/docs/tutorial/usage.rst

 Defining the search group
 -------------------------

 `sosia` uses these sources to create an initial search group of authors. `sosia` takes all the years between the Original's first year and the comparison year (including these two) and splits them into chunks.
 The number of years of each chunk is determined by the user, and it must not be smaller than the first year margin.
 The first chunk may be larger as the left margin of the first year is included.
 The last chunk will be merged into the next-to-last margin if it is smaller than half the target size.
 Suitable candidates then have to publish in all these chunks.
 Technically, the search group is hence the intersection of authors publishing in these chunks.
 In the example, `sosia` will look at all publications in the search sources between 2011 (the first year 2012 minus the first_year_margin) and 2017 (the year before the comparison year).
-With a chunk_size equal to 2, the following chunks emerge: {2011, 2012, 2013}, {2014, 2015}, {2016, 2017}. `sosia` also removes authors that published before (in this case: 2010) if matches are conditioned on the first year, in this case in 2010.
+With a chunk_size equal to 2, the following chunks emerge: {2011, 2012, 2013}, {2014, 2015}, {2016, 2017}.

 .. code-block:: python